Build Docker image

 If the image is private (e.g. FROM: my-registry.com/buddy/my-image:latest) and requires logging into a registry, you can configure the integration in the Build tab in the action.

-Buddy natively integrates with Docker Hub, Amazon ECR, Google GCR, and Google Artifact Registry.
+Buddy natively integrates with Docker Hub, Amazon ECR, Google GCR, GitHub Container Registry, Google Artifact Registry, and other registries.
 You can also use any other private registry:

 Building Multi-Arch Docker images